otus-devops-2019-05/art-shutter_microservices/README.md

 on setting project base name as environment variable (or in the .env file), [read the docs](https://docs.docker.com/compose/reference/envvars/).

+If you use the `docker-compose.override.yml` file, the configs are merged.

 # 16. 01.08 Docker-3

 During builds, docker uses cache if the result of the command is similar to the result in cache AND if the layers above the target are not uinque.